evoplex/model-prisonersDilemma/README.md

-# Evoplex: Evolutionary games and spatial chaos
+# Evolutionary games and spatial chaos

 ## What is it?